University science, tech programs should be reformed to appeal to more women: report

 Ms. Hasenfratz said it is also important that the portal provide information on job availability and salary ranges so that students can choose careers that meet their expectations.

-The business council was formed last February after Mr. Trudeau visited Washington with a delegation of prominent Canadian female executives to attend a roundtable meeting with Ms. Trump, who is an adviser to her father, U.S. President Donald Trump.
+The business council was formed last February after Mr. Trudeau visited Washington with a delegation of prominent Canadian female executives and attended a roundtable meeting with Ivanka Trump, who is an adviser to her father, President Trump.
 Council members include General Motors Co.
 CEO Mary Barra and TransAlta Corp.
 CEO Dawn Farrell.

 The council agreed to prepare five reports on key pillars to advancing women, including a report published in January on expanding women-owned businesses.
 The second report was published Tuesday on increasing women in STEM occupations, and will be followed by reports on increasing women's access to capital, advancing women in leadership roles and encouraging more female entrepreneurs.